iiamthestorm/rei-notes/人生、夢、日本/Books/Fyodor Dostoevsky/Crime & Punishment/Book Review.md

 # C&P Book Review
-Now, i want to say that this is the first classics book that i have no trouble to read whatsoever.. i don't really forced myself to read this because i just instantly likes the theme of this book offers.
+This might be the first classic book that I have had no trouble reading whatsoever.
+I didn't have to force myself to read it because I instantly liked the theme this book offers.
+Richard Pevear and Larissa Volokhonsky are often regarded as the best translators, so I chose theirs.

 In my opinion, Crime and Punishment sometimes cited as one of the first psychological thriller with some religious overtones.